 While General Motors’ global footprint is shrinking, Great Wall is on the ascendancy and it sees its new P-Series pickup truck as a key to success.
 The company wants to become a Top 5 player in the global pickup market with sales of 300,000 units a year and Thailand is one of the world’s largest pickup consumers but hefty import duties require localised production.

-“The acquisition of GM’s Thai Rayong plant will help the business development of Great Wall Motors in Thailand and the Asean market.
-Great Wall Motors will expand through the entire Asean region with Thailand at the centre and export its products to other Asean countries as well as Australia”, commented GWM global strategy vice president Liu Xiangshang.
+“The acquisition of GM’s Thai Rayong factory will help the business development of Great Wall Motors in Thailand and the ASEAN market.
+Great Wall Motors will expand through the entire ASEAN region with Thailand at the centre and export its products to other ASEAN countries as well as Australia”, commented GWM global strategy vice president Liu Xiangshang.

 Great Wall sales temporarily ceased in the UK when the Euro 6 emission standard came into effect but the official UK distributor, International Motors, has expressed an interest in relaunching the vehicle.
 The facility at Rayong is strategically located near to Laem Chabang, which handles more pickup trucks than any other port in the world – including UK-bound Mitsubishi L200’s and Isuzu D-Max’s.